CULARTS-055 - Culinary Safety & Sanitation - David Schutz

 What to Expect in this Course

 This course is online, in combination with synchronous lectures on Tuesday and Thursday evenings during our posted class times.
+Classes are over the next 5 weeks from June 8th to July 8th 2021.
 The course will be conducted in Canvas and everything you need for your success will be found there.
 Once the course starts you will be able to login at cv.canyons.edu .
 Follow the login instructions at the bottom of the screen to log in.
 Here, you can also access Canvas user guides with helpful tips for navigating and using Canvas.
 For any Canvas related issues please call the Canvas Student Support line at (661) 362-3344 during college business hours, or (877) 889-9052 for 24/7 support.
 This is a fully online class and there will be no campus visits.

 The book that we will be using for this course is: SERVSAFE Manager – 7th Edition.
 You only need the text and not the version that comes with a voucher.